ingenthr/blogs.ingenthron.org/content/post/not-COVID-19.md

 I tried to rest up on day 7, since one day this weekend we were to help Michelle's cousin  put in some curtains.
 We did that on day 8.
 I still didn't feel "right".
+I started the day with chills again.
+I did treat my symptoms with Advil this day (both Advil and Tylenol work for me, I tend to Tylenol to save my kidneys) I drank a lot of iced tea that day.
 Later that evening while we were home and talking about how I still didn't feel well, I finally for the first time took my temperature.
 It registered as a 99.7F if I recall correctly.
 I was immediately a bit disappointed in myself because